-2. Injector removal:

-- a.
-Clean loose dirt from around the injectors and the fuel lines. - b.
-Relieve high pressure in the fuel lines by loosening the delivery line flare nuts at each injector (Figure 12). - c.
-Remove delivery lines by disconnecting from injectors and injection pump (Figure 13).
-Remove all lines as an assembly; do not remove the spacers.
-Cover the ends of the lines, the injector inlets and injection pump outlets to keep dirt out. - d.
-Remove the return line retaining bolts (Figure 14).
-Remove the return line (Figure 15). - e.
-Unscrew and remove the injectors (Figure 16).
+- 2. Injector removal: - a.
+Clean loose dirt from around the injectors and the fuel lines. - Relieve high pressure in the fuel lines by loosening the delivery line flare nuts at each injector (Figure 13). - c.
+Remove delivery lines by disconnecting from injectors and injection pump (Figure 14).
+Remove all lines as an assembly; do not remove the clamp.
+Cover the ends of the lines, the injector inlets and injection pump outlets to keep dirt out (Figure 15). - d.
+Remove the return line retaining bolts (Figure 16).
+Remove the return line (Figure 17). - e.
+Unscrew and remove the injectors (Figure 18).
 NOTE: Do not use pry bars to remove injectors from cylinder head. - f.
-After removing the injectors, discard the copper sealing washers from the injector hole in the head (Figure 17).
-Cover holes to prevent dirt and debris from entering the cylinders.

-3. Injector installation:

-- a.
-Install a new copper sealing washer in each injector hole (Figure 17). - b.
-Screw in injector and tighten to 43 or 50 ft/lbs (6 to 7 kgm) (Figure 18).

-NOTE: Overtightening can damage injector.

-- c.
-Install return line using new copper sealing above and below each connection.
-Tighten return line retaining bolts to 22 30 ft/lbs. - d.
+After removing the injectors, discard the copper sealing washers from the injector hole in the head (Figure 19).
+Cover holes to prevent dirt and debris from entering the cylinders. - 3.
+Injector installation: - a.
+Install a new copper sealing washer in each injector hole (Figure 19). - b.
+Screw in injector and tighten to 43 or 50 ft/lbs (6 to 7 kgm) (Figure 20). - NOTE: Overtightening can damage injector. - c.
+Install return line using new copper sealing below each connection.
+Tighten return line retaining bolts to 22 - 30 ft/lbs. - d.
 Install delivery lines.
 Leave loose at injectors for bleeding. - e.
-Pump hand level on fuel pump to fill lines.
+Crank the engine to fill lines.
 Tighten lines at injectors.
 Start engine and check for leaks using a piece of paper or cardboard.
 DO NOT use hand to check for leaks.